Devanshukoli/my-odinproject-journey/log.md

 ## Date: 18-Dec-2024
 - Get started with **Problem Solving**.
 - There were lots of tips around on how to break down any problem. and resources as well.

+## Date: 19-Dec-2024
+- Today Just exploring *additional Resources* of previous section.